fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * How to specify a typeclass in a type signature?
 * How to make default function implementation?
   Is it possible to specify the type of default implementation to be distinct from declared typeclass method?
-* What are orphan instances?
-What is coherence and why is it important to maintain it?
-What are the possible cases of coherence violation?
 * What is instance deriving?
 When is it possible to derive an instance?

 ## Basic functional programming patterns (and their laws)